Winter Weather Advisory issued for Lower Clark Fork Region by NWS - NewsBreak

 Winter Weather Advisory issued for Bitterroot, Sapphire Mountains by NWS

-Effective: 2022-11-27 09:00:00 MST Expires: 2022-11-28 00:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-27 20:40:00 MST Expires: 2022-11-28 00:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Bitterroot, Sapphire Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL MIDNIGHT MST TONIGHT * WHAT...Snow expected.
-Total snow accumulations of 3 to 6 inches.
-Winds gusting as high as 45 mph. * WHERE...Bitterroot/Sapphire Mountains. * WHEN...From 9 AM Sunday to midnight MST Sunday night. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-Gusty winds could bring down tree branches.
+Target Area: Bitterroot, Sapphire Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL MIDNIGHT MST TONIGHT * WHAT...Snow.
+Additional snow accumulations of up to one inch. * WHERE...Bitterroot/Sapphire Mountains. * WHEN...Until midnight MST tonight. * IMPACTS...Plan on slippery road conditions.
+The cold wind chills as low as 10 below zero could result in hypothermia if precautions are not taken.

 weather.gov